 Joanne contributes regularly to the Firm’s business blog, lectures on various business law topics, and has published articles on topics such as business law, business succession planning, software licensing and the Consumer Product Safety Improvement Act.
 Joanne presents educational programs to banking clients, covering topics such as lender liability, corporate law, and commercial law developments.

-American Bar Association, Pennsylvania Bar Association, Philadelphia Bar Association, Past President Bucks County Bar Association (Past Chair of Membership and Member Services Committee, Co-founder and Past Chair of its Business Law Section, Member and Past Chair of its Women Lawyers Division)
+American Bar Association, Pennsylvania Bar Association, Philadelphia Bar Association, Past President Bucks County Bar Association (Chair of Bylaws Committee, Past Chair of Membership and Member Services Committee, Co-founder and Past Chair of its Business Law Section, Member and Past Chair of its Women Lawyers Division)

 Advisory Board, Bucks County Children's Museum